kstenerud/ubuntu-maintainers-handbook/ProposedMigration.md

       *  Reporter or developer verifies fix, and updates tags
   8. Release package from [codename]-proposed to [codename]

 Often the migration proceeds automatically, but when there are issues our involvement is needed to sort things out.
-Sometimes the package having the problem is one we've uploaded ourselves, so naturally want to work on solving the issue.
-But in other times the issue arises organically such as via something that auto-sync'd from Debian, or a side-effect from some other change in the distro, and thus have no defined "owner".
-For these latter problems (and for the former when they've become tricky), the Ubuntu project requires some of its distro developers to devote a portion of their time to focusing on migration issues generally, on a rotating basis each working a few days or week at a time.
+Sometimes the package having the problem is one we've uploaded ourselves, and responsibility generally lays with the uploader to analyze and solve the issue.

+However, there are numerous other situations that lead to migration trouble, for which there is not a specific responsible party.
+These types of issues are focused on as part of the "Plus-One Maintenance" effort, where individuals across the distro team are tasked to work on examining and solving them.
+Some of these types of problems arise from items auto-sync'd from Debian, or via a side-effect of some other change in the distro.

 Following are tips and tricks for solving migration issues, and some guidance for people just starting the proposed migration duty.